YangPiCui/3DPrinterCalibrationAndTuning/Raise3D_Pro2/README.md

 Corrected Flow Rate = Existing flow rate * Desired wall thickness / actual wall thickness
 > Flow = 103/95;
 (https://all3dp.com/1/common-3d-printing-problems-troubleshooting-3d-printer-issues/)
-> Initial Layer Flow = 92*0.4/0.3 = 123; // compensates for the gap between the nozzle and the bed
+> Initial Layer Flow = 100%*0.3/0.2 = 150; // compensates for the gap between the nozzle and the bed

 ### Minimize Stringing and Oozing
 Oozing is unavoidable.
 Molten filament droops under gravity.
 Filament retraction does not suck the molten filament.
 It merely relieves downward pressure.
+Ideally, the inactive nozzle is swiped on the support to remove its ooze, periodically and/or before it touches the printed area.
+Sadly, Pro2's inactive nozzle does not automatically lower to be wiped on Cura's Prime Tower; neither can the head-lifting feature be disabled.

 > Retract at Layer Change = False/False;
 > Retraction Distance = 1.5/1.5;
-> Retraction Speed = 40/40mm/s; // same as the E Max Speed
+> Retraction Speed = 40/40mm/s; // From IdeaMaker, same as the E Max Speed
 > Combing Mode = Not in Skin;
 > Max Comb Distance With No Retract = 15mm;
 > Retract Before Outer Wall = True;